AntonioTorres23/OpenGL_Notes/Instancing.md

 }
 ```

 Here we draw the same amount of asteroids as the previous example, but this time with instanced rendering.
-The results should be exactly the same, but once we increate
+The results should be exactly the same, but once we increase the amount you'll really start to see the power of instanced rendering.
+Without instanced rendering we were able to smoothly render around 1000 to 1500 asteroids.
+With instanced draw